 - To begin the Ashwini Mudra you must assume an asana.
 It is best to start with the lotus position though there are other suitable poses too (I recommend vajrasana .)

 - After assuming your pose, give yourself a couple of minutes in which to breathe deeply and relax.
 You should feel inwardly peaceful before you start to use Ashwini mudra.

 - Now, take a deep inhalation, hold your breath, and every 1 to 2 seconds contract your anal sphincter muscles.
 Women should do five contractions and men four.
 Completely relax the muscles between each contraction.
 These contractions will move prana from your pelvis to your head.

-- While you are holding your breath and after your have completed the contractions specified above, push your chin into the bottom of your neck.
+- While you are holding your breath and after you have completed the contractions specified above, push your chin into the bottom of your neck.
 Now move your tongue so it touches the palate and breathe out gradually.
 Release the mudra and relax.

-Ashwini Mudra Benefits
+Benefits of Ashwini Mudra

 Ashwini is one of the very best mudras for health.